The Śākta Traditions Research Programme

 Click here for more information on the 2011 conference

-The next international Śākta conference is planned to take place in Oxford in Michaelmas Term 2019.
+The next international Śākta conference is planned to take place in Oxford in 2020.
 The conference will be interdisciplinary with an emphasis on the perspective of Comparative Religion and Hindu Studies.
 One of its important aspects will be to address some of the more general theoretical and methodological problems and challenges we face in relation to the study of South Asian religious traditions, taking Śākta traditions as an example par excellence.
 Keynote speaker will be Professor Gavin Flood.